 As part of the Continuation Proposal shareholders had the option to remain in or redeem from the Fund.
 Those Shareholders who elected to redeem ("Redeemers") were redeemed and their shares cancelled with effect from 31 December 2020.
-Since redemption and cancellation of the Redeemers' shares, they are now treated as a creditor of the Fund for their pro rata entitlement to the existing investments as they are disposed of (including income received after 31 December 2020.
+Since redemption and cancellation of the Redeemers' shares, they are now treated as a creditor of the Fund for their pro rata entitlement to the existing investments as they are disposed of (including income received after 31 December 2020 from those investments prior to disposal) and their share of other net assets as at 31 December 2020.
 The actual amount which will be returned will depend on the sales proceeds realised from investments held as at 31 December 2020.
 Redeemers will not be exposed to new investments acquired by the Fund's reinvestment of the proportion of existing investments attributable to continuing shareholders.